 This was a unique city break to Paris, France.
 We did absolutely none of the things that normally top a tourist’s must-do list in Paris.
 Instead, we spent a handful of days learning how to live like a local in Paris.

 And, this worked fine for us.
 This is my fourth trip to Paris and Eric’s second.
 We’ve seen the Eiffel Tower, and the Musee d’Orsay.
 I’ve seen a lot more than Eric, but he’s okay with that.
 Instead, for both of us, this trip was more about living the Parisian life.
 We hoped a quick flight on Air France to Paris and started to live the Paris life.

 This was the first time we rented an apartment in Paris.
 And, when searching for flats on Airbnb, we choose the most Parisian one we could find.
 It was a little far to the north, in the 10th Arrondissement, or neighborhood, of Paris.
 But, it was Parisian, to the extreme.

-The apartment was in an old building, with wrought iron balconies, crown moulding, ancient hard wood floors, and a claw foot bath tub.
+The apartment was in an old building, with wrought iron balconies, crown molding, ancient hardwood floors, and a claw foot bathtub.
 The owners kitted the flat out with artwork from famous artists I had never heard of.
 And, like I imagine most Parisian apartments to be, it was filled with stacks of books, on politics, and travel, and famous art exhibits.
 It’s exactly how I imagine the French to live.
 Surrounded by art and intellect.

 If you’ve never stayed at an Airbnb before, try it out, and get a discount on your first stay here.